Rapteon/i3-skyBlue-config/README.md

 	*	Firefox Theme ==> <a href="https://github.com/elibroftw/matte-black-theme">here</a>
 	*	Chrome Theme ==> Search "Material Theme Dark [blue-grey]"
 	*	picom(a fork of compton)
+        *       xss-lock (to automatically lock the screen upon inactivity)
 	*	Some useful tips included.
 Take a look in case you are using ArchLinux.

 ## Installation(on ArchLinux)